2015 Moscow ePrix: Background

+Moscow Street Circuit

+Moscow Street Circuit was a street circuit which was used on 6 June 2015 during the 2015 Moscow ePrix.
+The layout placed the track adjacent to the Kremlin, with the main straight running along the Moskva River.
+Other sites along the track include the Staraya Square, the Red Square, the Moscow Gostiny Dvor, and Saint Basil's Cathedral.

 Report

 Sessions

 All sessions took place on Saturday, 6 June 2015.

 Fan Boost

 Nelson Piquet Jr., Sébastien Buemi and Lucas di Grassi won the Fan Boost.
 It was Piquet's fourth boost in a row, second in a row for Buemi, and second overall for di Grassi.
 It was the first for di Grassi since the season opener, and the first time the top 3 in the championship took the Fan Boost advantage.